GluuFederation/docs-oxd-prod/docs/sources/upgrade/index.md

 The `oxd_updater.py` script:
   1. moves json data to `/opt/oxd-server/json_data_backup` and sets `migration_source_folder_path: /opt/oxd-server/json_data_backup` in `oxd-server.yml`
-    so that oxd-server-4.0.beta migrates to h2 database
+    so that oxd-server migrates to h2 database
   1. merges `oxd-conf.json`, `oxd-default-site-config.json`, and `log4j.xml` into new configuration file `oxd-server.yml`